anisotropi4/goldfinch/ogrrailway/README.md

 ### Set up of an arangodb database

 Information and scripts to install and configure an arangodb docker installation on a Debian based Linux system is detailed here https://github.com/guidoeco/docker

+### Running a simple webserver on a local machine

+A simple webserver running on port 8273 can be accessed in `python3` as follows

+$ python3 -m http.server 8273

 ### Visualisation References